 Gwanganlli Beach in Busan, Gyeongsang-do

-Gwanganlli beach is a 1.4km long beach, which has earned a lot of positive reputation for the availability of whitish sand.
-This beach has recently gone through a water cleaning program.
-So, you can discover water in its pristine condition.
-Due to the same reason, a large number of young tourists come and enjoy their time here.
-Also, you will be able to find many romantic restaurants near the beach.
-They serve many kinds of fresh seafood.
+Gwanganlli beach is a 1.4km long beach, which has earned an excellent reputation for its white sand.
+This beach has recently gone through a water purification program, making it even more popular for tourists.
+Also, you will be able to find many romantic restaurants near the beach, serving various kinds of fresh seafood.
 Highly recommend!

-Furthermore, Don’t miss on Gwangand Bridge at night which is a representative visit spot in Busan.
+Furthermore, don’t miss on Gwanganlli Bridge at night which is a representative visit spot in Busan.

-In terms of foods in Busan, there’re so many places to try authentic Korean food such as Jagalchi Market, Gukbap Alley, Haeundae Market, Noodle restaurants and more.
+In terms of food in Busan, there are so many places to try authentic Korean food such as Jagalchi Market, Gukbap Alley, Haeundae Market, noodle restaurants and more.
 On this blog by Mynn, you can get more information about food in Busan.

 Hyeopjae Beach in Jeju

 Hyeopjae beach is a sandy beach in Jeju island, the southern part of South Korea.
-This is a 600m long beach in which you would experience outstanding sunset views.
-Along with Haeundae beach, It is one of the best beaches available to go on swimming because of the gentle slope of the coast and shallow waters.
-You can find plenty of beautiful silvered colored sand on the beach, which gives you a perfect memory when combined with crystal clear water.
+This is a 600m long beach in which you can experience outstanding sunset views.
+Along with Haeundae, It is one of the best beaches available to go swimming because of the gentle slope of the coast and shallow water.
+You can find plenty of beautiful silver colored sand on the beach, which gives you a perfect memory when combined with the crystal clear water.

-Specially, you can try Korean BBQ with black pork that is a breed of domestic pig found on the Korean island of Jeju.
-Don’t forget to get this rere food item!
+Specificslly, you can try Korean BBQ with black pork that is a breed of domestic pig found on Jeju.
+Don’t forget to get this rare food item!

 Written by DY & Jay